-Welcome to another Technology Tuesday.
 For some, summer is just getting started, for others it is coming to an end.
-Around this time teachers start heading to stores for back to school sales and start thinking about the first few weeks of school.
-With that in mind I have decided to put together a three part series to help you get your classroom ready for digital learning.
+Around this time teachers start heading to stores for back-to-school sales and start thinking about the first few weeks of school.
+With that in mind, I have decided to put together a three-part series to help you get your classroom ready for digital learning.

-- Part 1: How to set up Schoology and Edpuzzle and get them ready for your students
+- Digital Learning Part 1: How to set up Schoology and Edpuzzle and get them ready for your students

-- Part 2: How to set up Google Classroom and how to create google forms to gather information about students during the first few days of school
+- Digital Learning Part 2: How to set up Google Classroom and how to create google forms to gather information about students during the first few days of school

-After you have your courses its time to organize the information within the course with folders.
-To make it easier for students to find information you create folders that will contain the different topics or categories.
+After you have your courses it’s time to organize the information within the course with folders.
+To make it easier for students to find the information you create folders that will contain the different topics or categories.
 For example, I have one folder for each quarter.
-Within my quarter folders I have folders for homework, assignments, unit quizzes, practice quizzes, and review information.
-You can always go back and create folders later but its easier to set up your folders in the beginning.
+Within my quarter folders, I have folders for homework, assignments, unit quizzes, practice quizzes, and review information.
+You can always go back and create folders later but it’s easier to set up your folders in the beginning.

-Once you have created your classes its time to add your content.
+Once you have created your classes it’s time to add your content.
 You can either upload your own videos or find ones already created by other members of Edpuzzle.
-A word of caution, if your district has blocked youtube, like mine has, you will need to upload your own videos.
+A word of caution, if your district has blocked youtube as mine has, you will need to upload your own videos.
 If you choose a video from the bank you will not be able to tell if it comes directly from youtube or if it was first downloaded and then uploaded.
-For that reason, unless you decide to choose the videos at your school so you can test it, you will need to use a youtube video downloader first to download the youtube video to your desktop and then upload it to Edpuzzle.
+For that reason, unless you decide to choose the videos at your school so you can test them, you will need to use a youtube video downloader first to download the youtube video to your desktop and then upload it to Edpuzzle.
 This takes longer but it works around the problem of having youtube blocked.
 Students will be able to see your uploaded videos.
 After you have uploaded your video you can crop the beginning or end, you can create a voice over if you want your students to hear your voice instead of the person on the video, you can add voice comments if you want students to pay close attention to a point in the video, and you can add the questions.
-The questions feature is great because you can add an open ended question, a multiple choice question which can have multiple answers, and just a comment.
-The multiple choice questions will be graded automatically and give the students immediate feedback.
+The questions feature is great because you can add an open-ended question, a multiple choice question that can have multiple answers, and just a comment.
+The multiple-choice questions will be graded automatically and give the students immediate feedback.
 Once you are done you just save and then its ready to share with your students.